mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/2-Infra-setup/AMHE-create-raidz1-pool/README.md

 #### Prerequisites

-- OpenShift cluster should be ready.
+- Konvoy cluster should be ready.
 - OpenEBS should be deployed in cluster.
 - Each node should have the disks attached depending on required pool configuration.